Carlos Santana Player Props: Brewers vs. Pirates

 Carlos Santana At The Plate

-- In 35 games this year (35.4%), Santana has picked up an RBI, and in 13 of those games (13.1%) he had two or more.
-He has also driven home three or more of his team's runs in four contests.
+- Santana has driven in a run in 35 games this year (35.0%), including 13 games with more than one RBI (13.0%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.